 |ChrisOLeary.com > Sins of the Fathers > TOC > What's New?|

 On October 1st 2019, SNAP held a press conference in front of the Old Post Office in downtown St. Louis.
-I arrived a few minutes early and, a minute later, Kevin Killeen of KMOX arrived and asked me if I was there for the press conference.
-I said i was and we started chatting.
+I arrived a few minutes early and, shortly afterwards later, Kevin Killeen of KMOX arrived.
+He asked me if I was there for the press conference.
+I said I was and that I was a survivor.

-That bothered me because of the unstated assumption behind it.
+The tone of and skepticism behind that question bothered — but didn't surprise — me because of the unstated assumption behind it.

 That there's nothing new to the story of survivors in the Archdiocese of St. Louis and the state of Missouri.

-During the time I was trying to get Archbishop Carlson and the Archdiocese of St. Louis to help me, the Pope's new mandate VOS ESTIS LUX MUNDI went into effect, so the actions of ArchStL represented Violations of VOS ESTIS LUX MUNDI.
-I have tried to alert Rome and the Pope to that fact, but nobody seems to care.
+During the time I was trying to get Archbishop Carlson and the Archdiocese of St. Louis to help me, the Pope's new mandate VOS ESTIS LUX MUNDI went into effect, so the actions of ArchStL represent Violations of VOS ESTIS LUX MUNDI.
+I have tried to alert Rome and the Pope to that fact multiple times, but nobody seems to care.

 Abuse of the Abused

-First, there's the treatment of acknowledged -- kind of -- survivors who go to the Archdiocese of St. Louis for help.
+One thing that's new, and that hasn't been reported on, is the treatment of acknowledged — kind of — survivors who go to the Archdiocese of St. Louis for help.